 Is every website switching to mobile-first indexing?

-In a recent Webmaster Hangout, John Mueller has confirmed that Google will likely want to move everything to mobile-first indexing instead of desktop indexing. (reminder: Google has since told us that this should happen in March of 2021.)
-Understanding that this would be a laborious process, it was expected to take several years.
+In a recent Webmaster Hangout, John Mueller has confirmed that Google will likely want to move everything to mobile-first indexing instead of desktop indexing. (reminder: Google has since told us that this should happen as early as March of 2021, plus some additional length of time) Understanding that this would be a laborious process, it was expected to take several years.
 Also mentioned, is that due to this fact, Google does not currently give ranking preference to mobile-first indexed sites or desktop sites.

 John Mueller had mentioned that the remaining wave of mobile-first indexing migration will be harder.
 The reason?
 Mobile pages that don’t match the desktop page in terms of content, internal links, structured data, etc. can cause issues.
 He added that Google intends to use Google Search Console to communicate with webmasters to help identify which items need to be fixed before migrating.
 Similar to Danny Sullivan, John says that he suspected a number of sites may never make the move to mobile-first -- likely because they'll never be ready.
 Now though, you'll be moved regardless.

 Asked previously on Twitter about whether it is possible for a site to be well-prepared for mobile-first but Google has not yet switched it over, John Mueller says that this is in fact possible.
 As Barry Schwartz discussed on SER, this is a touch confusing.
 On one hand, Google is defaulting all new sites to MFI, so why wouldn't they move those are are ready?
 But on the other hand, Google may be working on their own clock rather than per each individual site.
 If not that, there could be something a site owner is overlooking that may not quite be up to Google's standard.